-While achieving 1,260 Passenger Carrying Vehicle inspections annually, Border Enforcement troopers will take full advantage of the allowable locations for conducting Passenger Carrying Vehicle inspections and quarterly details.
-The enforcement effort will focus on international commerce related vehicles and the implantation of Level 1, 2 and 3 inspections based upon the situational requirements to ensure the safe operation for those using the transportation service and the motoring public.
+While achieving 12,600 vehicle inspections annually, Border Enforcement area troopers will take full advantage of the allowable locations for conducting Passenger Carrying Vehicle inspections and quarterly details.
+The enforcement effort will focus on international commerce related vehicles and the use of Level 1, 2 and 3 inspections based upon the situational requirements to ensure the safe operation for those using the transportation service and the motoring public.

 Border Enforcement troopers will conduct roving/roadside traffic enforcement and inspections on state highways identified as having a high rate of collisions involving CMV traffic engaged in international commerce.
 Additionally, the troopers will conduct a minimum of two inspection/enforcement details per quarter in an effort to support the goal of collision reduction.
-This totals 24 details for the year which will be conducted in high collision areas based on data analysis using the DPS and TraCS database.